 Q 70: Will small employers be able to use navigators to buy health insurance?

 Navigators, by law, aren’t allowed to sell health insurance unless they have an agent/broker license.
-Navigators are available to help small employers view plan options displayed on the [insert name of state SHOP exchange] website and can help consumers small employers with enrolling through the SHOP.
+Navigators are available to help small employers view plan options displayed on the [insert name of state SHOP exchange] website and can help small employers with enrolling through the SHOP.
 Navigators can explain the parts of the plans offered through the [insert name of state SHOP exchange] but CANNOT legally offer advice as to which plan is a better fit for the small employer.
 Only a licensed insurance agent or broker is qualified and allowed to offer this service.

 Q 71: How can an insurance agent or broker help a small employer interested in participating in the [insert name of state SHOP exchange]?